The Spacetime View of the Information Paradox: Application to black holes

 Now it is easy to understand how the black-hole information paradox gets resolved.
 For simplicity, we consider a single pair of entangled particles, where one particle is inside and the other particle is outside of the black hole.
 (A more realistic treatment with an uncertain number of particles is also possible \cite{nik}.)
-The basis of wave functions for the inside particle is denoted by $\{ \psi^{\rm(in)}_l(x_{\rm in}) \}$.
+The wave function of the inside particle can be expanded in terms of modes $\{ \psi^{\rm(in)}_l(x_{\rm in}) \}$ (see the Appendix).
 We assume that the black hole, here treated as a classical background, evaporates completely at time $t=t_{\rm evap}$.
 Therefore the inside particle does not exist for $t>t_{\rm evap}$, or more precisely the probability of finding the inside particle in the region $t>t_{\rm evap}$ vanishes.
 Consequently,